-The Myth of "Following Form" Excess Insurance Policies
+The Myth of "Following Form" Excess Insurance Policies for Higher Limits

-Most so called "Following Form" Excess Insurance policies that provide additional higher limits after exhaustion of the underlying policy(ies) are not true following form...
+Most so-called "Following Form" Excess Insurance policies that provide additional higher limits after exhaustion of the underlying policies are not true following form.
+It is not true that "covered on the underlying means covered on the excess"!

-With Excess policies, even those that claim to be a "Following Form" policy, you need to work through the entire policy to determine the extent to which it follows the underlying policy, any differences, and how those differences affect the desired coverages to comply with your Contract requirements.
+Since there is no "standard" Excess or Umbrella policy recognized in the industry, even those that claim to be a "Following Form" policy, you need to work through the entire policy to determine the extent to which it follows the underlying policy, any differences, and how those differences affect the desired coverages to comply with your Contract requirements.

 - Most Excess policies have additional provisions that apply instead of the underlying policy in case of a conflict!
-Carefully check if the following are the same as the Underlying Policy: - General Provisions the correct underlying policy, limits, and effective dates are the same as listed in the Excess Policy - Defense provisions inside or outside limits - Is defense an obligation; or the "right, but not the duty" to defend - Are Additional Insureds on the primary covered on the Excess - Must Additional Insureds be advised or endorsed on to the Excess - What about Automatic Additional Insureds when required by Contract - Is the Excess Policy Primary & Non-Contributory for an Additional Insured - Is there the same coverage for Indemnity - Are the Contractual liability provisions that cover Indemnity the same - Is the "Insured Contract" Definition the same or is it modified - Has the definition of "Occurrence" been modified - Is there a "Prior Work" limitation or exclusion
+Carefully check if the following are the same as the Underlying Policy: - General Provisions the correct underlying policy, limits, and effective dates are the same as listed in the Excess Policy - Defense provisions inside or outside limits - Is defense an obligation; or the "right, but not the duty" to defend - Are Additional Insureds on the primary covered on the Excess - Must Additional Insureds be advised or endorsed on to the Excess - What about Automatic Additional Insureds when required by Contract - Is the Excess Policy Primary & Non-Contributory for an Additional Insured - Is there the same coverage for Indemnity - Are the Contractual liability provisions that cover Indemnity the same

-- Are there any other exclusions or limitations that are part of, or have been added to, the Excess Policy - It is much easier to spot these changes on the ISO CGL policy since the policy is standardized and any changes from the unmodified policy must be made by endorsement.
-There is no "standard" Excess Policy in the industry and limitations or exclusions can be in the text of the policy itself and not only be endorsements! - True "following form" Excess policies will be 2 pages or less!
+- Is the "Insured Contract" Definition the same or is it modified - Has the definition of "Occurrence" been modified - Is there a "Prior Work" limitation or exclusion - Are there any other exclusions or limitations that are part of, or have been added to, the Excess Policy - It is much easier to spot these changes on the ISO CGL policy since the policy is standardized and any changes from the unmodified policy must be made by endorsement.
+Although ISO has an Excess & Umbrella liability policy, there is no generally recognized Excess "standard" policy in the industry.
+As such, limitations or exclusions can be in the text of the policy itself as well as because of endorsements! - True "following form" Excess policies will generally be only 2 or 3 pages!
 If more, you must carefully wade through all of the pages to analyze and understand the differences!
-Some are twice as many pages as the standard ISO CGL.
+Some are twice as many pages as the entire standard ISO CGL.